Dynatrace/OneAgent-SDK-for-Java/README.md

 ## Package contents

-* `samples`: contains sample application, which demonstrates the usage of the SDK. see readme inside the samples directory for more details
+* `samples`: contains sample application, which demonstrates the usage of the SDK.
+See readme inside the samples directory for more details.
 * `docs`: contains the reference documentation (javadoc).
 The most recent version is also available online at [https://dynatrace.github.io/OneAgent-SDK-for-Java/](https://dynatrace.github.io/OneAgent-SDK-for-Java/).
-* `LICENSE`: license under which the whole SDK and sample applications are published
+* `LICENSE`: license under which the whole SDK and sample applications are published.

 ## Requirements